vanches1/TC2006.550-FINAL-PROJECT-Team-4/README.md

 ![tabula_recta](https://user-images.githubusercontent.com/108293127/180913208-784ed87e-0e5f-4215-b9de-cc1826fd84fe.png)

-Basically, the whole encryption process is based on the above-mentioned "tabula recta".
+Basically, the whole encryption process is as it follows:

 1.- The letter of the original text is located in the top horizontal row.